 2.29.2.18.
 "HIAS test angle" means the angle δ created by the headlamp cut-off line and HH line (in case of an asymmetrical beam headlamp, the horizontal part of the cut-off shall be used), (see drawing in Annex 6).

-2.30.2.19.
-"Bend lighting" means a lighting function to provide enhanced illumination in bends.

-2.31.2.20.
-"H plane" means the horizontal plane containing the centre of reference of the lamp.

-2.32.2.21.
-"Sequential activation" means an electrical connection where the individual light sources of a lamp are wired such that they are activated in a predetermined sequence.

-2.33.2.22.
-"Emergency stop signal" means a signal to indicate to other road users to the rear of the vehicle that a high retardation"
+2.19.
+"Device" means a component or combination of components used in order to perform one or several functions.

 … "